AdamJonR/qform/README.md

 Motivation
 ----------

-I get tired of writing and sifting through HTML, but I'm especially lament the redundant, superfluous extravagances of the markup for forms.
+I get tired of writing and sifting through HTML, but I especially lament the redundant, superfluous extravagances of the markup for forms.

 Examples
 --------